Where Nature and Conversation Bloom: Torinome Shoten, a Charming Book Cafe Connecting Community and Life in Urahoro, Tokachi, Hokkaido|Domingo

 Torinome Shoten

-Torinome Shoten opened on October 28, 2023, in a building that once supported the town's daily life as the Yamamoto Hardware Store.
-The interior is a spacious haven where books, food items, general goods, and vintage clothing are thoughtfully arranged, inviting you to spend more than just a moment shopping.
-About 80% of the books are second-hand, offering the unique charm of layered history and the subtle presence of their previous owners, something you won't find in new books.
+Torinome Shoten opened on October 28, 2023, in a renovated building that once supported the town's daily life as the Yamamoto Hardware Store.
+Inside, books, food items, general goods, and second-hand clothing are spaciously displayed, creating an atmosphere where you can spend more than just shopping time.
+About 80% of the books are second-hand, and one of their charms is the sense of layered time and the presence of previous owners, which you don't get with new books.

 Torinome Shoten